leafac/yocto-cfa/dissertation/yocto-cfa.md

 ### Avoiding Nested Environments by Introducing a Store

 In Step~1 a closure contains an environment mapping names to other closures, which in turn contain their own environments mapping to yet more closures.
-In Step~2, we remove this circularity by introducing a layer of indirection: an environment maps names to \emph{addresses}, which may be used to lookup values in a \emph{store}, for example:
+In Step~2, we remove this circularity by introducing a layer of indirection: an environment maps names to _addresses_, which may be used to lookup values in a _store_, for example:

 \begin{center}
 \begin{tabular}{rcc}